Splash Mid-South is a community-wide, volunteer initiative developed to give more children the opportunity to learn to swim.

 Each year Le Bonheur Children’s Hospital treats nearly 40 children who drown or almost drown in pools, ponds or other bodies of water.

 Home swimming pools are the most common site for a drowning to occur for a child between the ages 1 to 4 years, according to Safe Kids USA.

 Parents and caregivers who supervise children in the water must know how to perform CPR.
 CPR can save your child’s life.

-Splash Mid-South offers an annual free “friends and family” CPR training session each spring.
+Splash Mid-South offers free “friends and family” CPR training sessions annually.
 The course is designed to arm parents and caregivers with the knowledge of how to respond in a tragic situation.

 Mid-South Aquatic Resources